 - Ponta da Piedade, a picturesque cape with several lookout points and a lighthouse

-- Camilo Beach, a small hidden beach with a long staircase
+- Camilo Beach, is a small hidden beach with a long staircase

 - Dona Ana Beach